-B. Credit Earned at Another Law School after Enrollment at the School of Law:
+A. Credit Earned at Another Law School after Enrollment at the School of Law:

-The School of Law will accept up to six (6) credit hours from visits by students enrolled at the School of Law to other law schools that are approved by the American Bar Association, including summer study and study abroad programs sponsored by ABAapproved law schools.
+The School of Law will accept up to six (6) credit hours from visits by students enrolled at the School of Law to other law schools that are approved by the American Bar Association, including summer study and study abroad programs sponsored by ABA-approved law schools.
 All visits to other law schools must be approved in advance by the Associate Dean for Academic Affairs.

 - 1. A request to visit another law school must include the law school's name and contact information and the proposed course of study.
 A student is not eligible to submit a request to visit another law school unless the student is in good academic standing as defined in Section XV.A.1 of this handbook and has completed all first-year required courses as defined in Section XII.A. - 2.
 The Associate Dean for Academic Affairs shall, in his or her sole discretion, determine whether to grant a student request pursuant to subpart B.1 of this section.
 Credits earned during the visit shall not be used to fulfill any required courses described in Section XII of this handbook, including the upper-level writing requirement in Section XII.C or the experiential learning requirement in Section XII.D.
 Rather, such credits shall count only as elective credits towards the 90-credit graduation requirement. - 3.
-Within three (3) months of completing an approved program at another law school, the student must submit an official transcript from the other law school's registrar to the Associate Dean for Academic Affairs.
+Within three (3) months of completing an approved program at another law school, the student must submit an official transcript from the other law school's registrar to the Associate Dean for Academic Affairs. - 4.
+No more than six hours of credit from another law school will be awarded.
+The student must earn a "C" or better any course taken at another law school to obtain credit at the School of Law.

-- 4. No more than six hours of credit from another law school will be awarded.
-The student must earn a "C" or better any course taken at another law school to obtain credit at the School of Law. - 5.
-Grades of "C" or above will be recorded as a "P" on the student's law school transcript.
+- 5. Grades of "C" or above will be recorded as a "P" on the student's law school transcript.
 The grades earned from courses taken at other law schools will not count towards the student's cumulative GPA at the School of Law. - 6.
 The provisions described in this subpart apply only to students already enrolled at the School of Law who are seeking to visit other schools.
 They do not affect to the transfer policies set forth in subpart A of this section.

-C. Transferring Grades
+B. Transferring Grades

 Accepted transfer credits, earned prior to or after matriculation at the School of Law, shall appear on a student's transcript as a "P," indicating the student earned pass/fail credit.
-Under no circumstances shall transfer credit be considered when determining a student's term GPA, cumulative GPA, or class rank at the School of Law (except to the extent that the total number of credits determines the group with which a student is ranked).
+Unless a waiver has been obtained from the Dean pursuant to § XVI, a student may not transfer more than forty-five (45) credit hours.
+A student who has transferred from another law school must satisfy all other degree requirements at the School of Law, with a cumulative grade point average of 2.000 or better.

-D. Distinction from Pass/Fail Credit
+C. Distinction from Pass/Fail Credit